chapel-lang/chapel/util/devel/deprecationScript/usage.md

 The `files_to_update` is an optional argument that runs the replacement only on the specified files.
 Otherwise the script operates on all files in the `lines_file` file.

+### deprecateFunctions.bash

-The recommended way is to use the python scripts one by one manually, but you can also use the `deprecateFunctions.bash` script to run them together or to get an idea of how an example run would look like.
+The recommended way is to use the above two python scripts one by one manually, but you can also use the `deprecateFunctions.bash` script to run them together or to get an idea of how an example run would look like.

 ## Limitations

 It is important to note the limitations of these two scripts combined.